lolney/rust-bittorrent-client/readme.md

 # Rust-Bittorrent-Client

-An implementation of the Bittorrent spec in Rust, along with a terminal-based client (uses the ncurses toolkit).
+An implementation of the Bittorrent spec in Rust.

+Also contains a webserver that can be used alongside [this web client](https://github.com/lolney/bittorrent-web-client).
 Note: pre-release, still undergoing rapid changes.

 ## Running the client

 ```
 git clone https://github.com/lolney/rust-bittorrent-client.git
 cd rust-bittorrent-client
-cargo run
+cargo run --bin rust-bittorrent-webserver
 ```

 ## Using the library